Sexual Offenses

 Incest Laws and Criminal Charges

-An overview on the legalities of incest, different forms of acts of incest which are considered illegal, pressing charges for incest, defenses, penalties that may occur, and how a lawyer can help.
+An overview of the legalities of incest, different forms of acts of incest that are considered illegal, pressing charges for incest, defenses, penalties that may occur, and how a lawyer can help.

 -